Messaging

 This is a beta feature.
 Beta features aren't part of the officially delivered scope that SAP guarantees for future releases.

-: redis-messaging
+kind: redis-messaging

 Use Redis PubSub as a message broker.